syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Specify the Right to Left Direction to editor.
+Specifies the Right to Left Direction to editor.

 #### Default Value